 The wounded part of us believes we can get love and avoid pain with these protective behaviors, but in reality it is often these behaviors that are actually causing our own pain.
 None of these behaviors are loving to ourselves, nor are we taking personal responsibility for our own feelings and well-being when we behave in these controlling ways.
 “In what ways do I need to be more loving, caring, understanding and attentive to myself - to my own feelings?”
 Often we project onto our partner the inner unhappiness that results from not taking loving care of ourselves.
 Instead of trying to get our partner to be more loving, open and attentive, we need to focus on being open, loving, kind and attentive with ourselves and with our partner.

 We Are Helping 1000 Businesses Get Online

+Opening to learning with your partner can be magical regarding creating intimacy and resolving conflict.
+While you cannot make your partner be open to learning, if you open to learning yourself, you might discover the power you have to change your relationship.
 When you move out of seeing yourself as a victim of your partner’s behavior and into taking loving action on your own behalf, you may be surprised at the changes that occur in the relationship.

+Most conflict is stuck in power struggles that result from each person trying to control with some form of blame, anger, resistance, withdrawal, or compliance.
 When you stop your end of the power struggle and start to take care of yourself, as well as open to learning with your partner, the possibility opens for great change to occur.